Multiplicity of positive solutions for mixed local-nonlocal singular critical problems: Introduction

-see Section \ref{sec.Prel} for the relevant definitions.
+Let us now spend a few words on the proof of Theorem \ref{thm:main}.
+First of all, we decided to follow the approach of Haitao \cite{Haitao}.
+The argument runs as follows.
+The existence of a first positive solution is obtained by means of a sub/su\-per\-so\-lu\-tion variational scheme, which extends to the critical case a result in \cite{Garain}.
+The role of the subsolution is naturally played by the solution of the purely singular problem \eqref{eq:unperturbedIntro}, while a supersolution can be found exploiting the monotonicity of $\eqref{eq:Problem}_{\lambda}$ with respect to the parameter, see Lemma \ref{lem:2.3Haitao}.
+As in \cite{Haitao}, in Lemma \ref{lem:25Haitao}, the first solution found is proved to be a local minimizer in the $\mathcal{X}^{1,2}(\Omega)$-topology for the functional $I_{\lambda, \e}$ defined in \eqref{eq:Def_Ilambda}.
 In the purely local case \cite{Haitao}, this is proved using a quantitative strong maximum principle established in \cite[Theorem 3]{BNH1C1}.
 Since we do not have such a result at our disposal, we exploit a weak Harnack-type inequality for weak supersolutions of mixed operators with a zero order term, see Section \ref{sec:weakharnack}.
-In doing this, we heavily rely on the recent regularity results obtained by Garain and Kinnunen \cite{GarainKinnunen}. \item The second solution is found in Proposition \ref{prop:Lemma26Haitao} and Proposition \ref{prop:Lemma27Haitao} by means of the Ekeland variational principle, and in this last step we have to perturb the first solution with a suitable family of functions built upon the Aubin-Talenti functions.
+In doing this, we heavily rely on the recent regularity results obtained by Garain and Kinnunen \cite{GarainKinnunen}.
+The fact that the first solution is a local minimizer is the key point to start when looking for a second positive solution.
+Classically, this is done by Ekeland variational principle combined with a perturbation of the first solution with a suitable family of functions built upon the Aubin-Talenti functions.
 This choice is pretty natural in the purely local case and it is replaced by the nonlocal Talenti functions in the purely nonlocal case \cite{GiacMukSre}.
-Thanks to the recent results in \cite{BDVV5}, in the mixed local-nonlocal case the situation is closer to the purely local case.
-Indeed, in \cite[Theorem 1.1 and Theorem 1.2]{BDVV5} it has been proved that the best constant in the natural mixed Sobolev quotient is never achieved and that it coincides with the purely local one, therefore suggesting that the classical Aubin-Talenti functions are the good candidates to play with in critical problems. \end{itemize}
+Thanks to the recent results in \cite{BDVV5}, in the mixed local-nonlocal case the situation is closer to the purely local case: indeed, in \cite[Propositions 1.1 and 1.2]{BDVV5} it has been proved that the best constant in the natural mixed Sobolev quotient is never achieved and that it coincides with the purely local one, therefore suggesting that the classical Aubin-Talenti functions are the good candidates to play with in critical problems.
+Despite this, the presence of the fractional Laplacian creates a lack of scaling invariance of the operator $\mathcal{L}_{\e}$ (and this occurs for every $\e$) which prevents from a clear repetition of the classical arguments, see the proof of Lemma \ref{lem:CrucialLemma}.
+See also \cite{KRS} where a similar situation occurs with the $(p,q)$-Laplacian.
+To deal with this phenomenon we assume that $\e$ is \emph{sufficiently small} (so that the role of the fractional Laplacian $(-\Delta)^s$ in the lacking of homogeneity is somehow negligible), and we have to carefully keep track of the dependence on $\e$ of several crucial estimates.
+Once done this, we can prove the existence of a second solution. \begin{theorem} Let $\Omega\subset\R^n$ \emph{(}with $n\geq 3$\emph{)} be a bounded open set with smooth enough boundary, and let $\gamma\in (0,1)$.
+Then, there exist $\lambda_{\star} > 0$ (independent of $\e$) and $\varepsilon_0 \in (0,1]$ such that problem \eqref{eq:Problem}$_{\lambda}$ admits \emph{two weak solutions} for all $\varepsilon \in (0,\varepsilon_0)$ and all $\lambda \in (0,\lambda_{\star})$. \end{theorem}